 - Career Observation Form - Medical Radiography (PDF)

-Step 2: Attend a free online information session and have your application fee waived just by attending.
+Step 2: Attend a free online information session.
 This is required for all applicants.

 Step 3: Start the application process